 Kal Mann

-Some argue the true birthplace of rock and roll was Philadelphia in the early 1960s when Dick Clark’s American Bandstand launched what seemed like an endless parade of singers and groups.
-The writing teams of Mann & Appell and Mann & Lowe, working for the fledgling Philly-based Cameo Parkway Records, fed songs to nearly all of this region’s young artists and were responsible for no less than 25 charted hits from 1960-1964.
+Kal Mann: Some argue that the true birthplace of rock and roll was Philadelphia in the early 1960s, when Dick Clark’s *American Bandstand* launched an endless parade of singers and groups.
+During this period, the writing teams of Mann & Appell and Mann & Lowe, working for the fledgling Philly-based Cameo Parkway Records, were at the forefront, supplying songs to nearly all of the region’s young artists.
+These teams were responsible for an impressive 25 charted hits from 1960 to 1964, shaping the sound of early rock and roll.

-The teams’ output included Chubby Checker classic “Let’s Twist Again” as well as hot hits “Pony Time,” “Slow Twistin’,” “Dancin’ Party,” and “Dance The Mess Around”; Bobby Rydell’s breakthrough hits “Wild One,” “We Got Love,” and “Do The Cha Cha Cha”; The Dovells’ classic “Bristol Stomp”; The Orlons’ three big hits, “The Wah Watusi,” “Don’t Hang Up,” and “South Street”; and Dee Dee Sharp’s playful “Do The Bird” and “Gravy (For My Mashed Potatoes).”
+The teams’ output included the iconic Chubby Checker hit “Let’s Twist Again,” along with other classics like “Pony Time,” “Slow Twistin’,” “Dancin’ Party,” and “Dance The Mess Around.”
+They also crafted Bobby Rydell’s breakthrough hits such as “Wild One,” “We Got Love,” and “Do The Cha Cha Cha.”
+The Dovells’ unforgettable “Bristol Stomp,” The Orlons’ chart-toppers “The Wah Watusi,” “Don’t Hang Up,” and “South Street,” as well as Dee Dee Sharp’s playful tracks “Do The Bird” and “Gravy (For My Mashed Potatoes)” all came from this prolific songwriting partnership.